ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 ### Drug Manufacturer Labels

 Labels provide critical information about the medication name, dosage, instructions, safety warnings, batch number, manufacture & expiration dates.To simplify inventory tracking, barcodes and National Drug Codes are used.
+The ISMP encourages the use of **tall man lettering** to prevent look-alike or sound-alike drugs from being confused with one another.

 #### National Drug Code (NDC)